J2897/TOR_Updater/README.md

 TOR Updater - Beta
 ===================

+*Released under the GNU General Public License version 3 by J2897.*

-Upon first run, it will download and install the "TOR Browser Bundle".
-All subsequent runs will then check the TOR site for a newer version.
+Upon first run, it will download and install the TOR Browser Bundle.
+All subsequent runs will check the TOR site for a newer version.
 If there's no newer version, it does nothing.
 If there is, it automatically downloads the new version and installs it.
+It doesn't yet verify the downloaded file's GPG signature; although I hope to implement this feature at some point in the near future.

+*This has now been successfully tested on both 32-Bit and 64-Bit versions of Windows 7.*

 Prerequisites
 -------------